How to marry a star: probabilistic constraints for meaning in context: Conclusion

-We hope, at any rate, that our proposal provides a stepping stone for developing a description of what Charles Fillmore had in mind when talking of `envisioning'.
+We hope, at any rate, that our proposal provides a stepping stone for developing a description of what Fillmore had in mind when he talked about ``interpretation of the whole'' \citet[p.
+233]{Fillmore:Usemantics} in the process of utterance understanding.
 As we have seen, formalizing the process has consequences for the way we define meaning, in the lexicon and beyond.
-We believe that approaching these questions from the point of view of a formal description of comprehension can fruitfully contribute to their elucidation.
+We believe that attempting a formal description of comprehension can fruitfully contribute to their elucidation.